 Some units require extensive work to prepare the property for occupancy by the tenant.
 When this happens, we usually charge a nominal fee to oversee the work.
 Additionally, landlords typically leave an appropriate amount of money in our escrow account so that we can pay when the work is completed.

-a handy reference for rental investors in Page County
+a free source for landlords in Page County

-- Before you move a tenant into your property in Page County
+- Before you lease out your property in Page County

 - Collections and evictions